agashs/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# EXP 03: Mean and variance of a discrete  distribution
+## Date:22.02.2025

 # Aim :